r0667002/Tibs-ThermAlarm/README.md

   temp_step: "0.5"                                                      # Temperature set step
   heat_hysteris_control: "0.3"                                          # Heat deadband, see climate thermostat component documentation
   ```
+Don't forget to place the `_icons` and `_fonts` folders in the config/esphome folder e.g. by using Samba.

 ## HA configuration
 Add the following scripts to HA and change the `light.staanlamp` to your own light entity_id.